mainkoon81/ooo-Minkun-Model-Collection-II/README.md

            <img src="https://user-images.githubusercontent.com/31917400/86671417-881d5700-bfed-11ea-9630-ec5df1f1d5ef.jpg"/>

      - ## Next, two CNN for Φ and w: Maximize Jensen's Lower bound
-       - __[Note in Encoder]: Outlier Detection__???? for a new image which the network never saw, of some suspicious behavior or something else, our conditional neural network of the encoder can output your **latent variable distribution** as far away from the Gaussian.
-By looking at the distance between the variational distribution `q(t)` and the standard Gaussian, you can understand how anomalistic a certain point is ... they are outliers.
+       - __[Note in Encoder]: Anomaly Detection for a new image which the network never saw, of some suspicious behavior or something else, our conditional neural network of the encoder can output your **latent variable distribution** as far away from the Gaussian.
+By looking at the distance between the variational distribution `q(t)` and the standard Gaussian, you can understand how anomalistic a certain point is ... they are outliers?
        <img src="https://user-images.githubusercontent.com/31917400/72226852-bca7dd00-358d-11ea-98d6-20965d0dce46.jpg"/>

        - __Gradient of Encoder:__ Make an Expected Value ?